angular/angular/aio/content/tutorial/toh-pt1.md

 Although `ngModel` is a valid Angular directive, it isn't available by default.

-It belongs to the optional `FormsModule` and you must _opt-in_ to using it.
+It belongs to the optional `FormsModule` and you must _opt-in_ before using it.

 ## _AppModule_